SALT: Parameter-Efficient Fine-Tuning via Singular Value Adaptation with Low-Rank Transformation: Introduction

 Recent efforts to adapt SAM to medical imaging, such as MedSAM \cite{medsam}, SAM Adapter \cite{samadapter}, and S-SAM \cite{ssam}, have made strides by incorporating medical training data, low-rank adapters, or SVD-based tuning.
 Yet challenges persist: PEFT methods must balance minimal parameter overhead, computational feasibility, and preservation of pre-trained knowledge while addressing unique medical imaging challenges like speckle noise, low contrast, and modality-specific artifacts.
 Promising approaches that arose to adapt foundational models, especially language models, like LoRA \cite{lora} and AdaLoRA \cite{adalora} approximate weight updates via low-rank matrices but struggle to capture both dominant and nuanced features, while SVD-based methods like PiSSA \cite{pissa} focus on principal singular vectors to capture the most significant data patterns, but this rigid prioritization can limit their adaptability to dynamic or fine-grained data characteristics.
 To address these limitations, we propose \textbf{S}ingular Value \textbf{A}daptation with \textbf{L}ow-Rank \textbf{T}ransformation (SALT), a novel PEFT framework that synergizes the strengths of SVD and low-rank adaptation.
 SALT selectively scales critical singular values to preserve foundational knowledge while applying trainable low-rank transformations to residual components, enabling efficient adaptation to medical domains with minimal parameter overhead.
-Evaluated on five challenging medical datasets, with sample sizes ranging from 20 to 1000 and demanding a high level of detailed segmentation, SALT consistently outperforms LoRA and SVD, achieving a 2 to 5\% improvement in Dice score while utilizing only 3.9\% trainable parameters.
-Our contributions are threefold: \begin{itemize} \item We introduce SALT, a hybrid PEFT method utilizing SVD-based dominant singular value adaptation with low-rank residual updates, achieving parameter-efficient domain adaptation.
+Evaluated on five challenging medical datasets, with sample sizes ranging from 20 to 1000 and demanding a high level of detailed segmentation, SALT consistently outperforms LoRA and SVD, achieving a 2\% to 5\% improvement in Dice score while utilizing only 3.9\% trainable parameters.
+Our contributions are threefold: